Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 8. Procurement KPI dashboard

 Your procurement initiatives are essential to the ongoing productivity and success of your entire organization.
-One snag in the chain, and you run the risk of losing both time and money while damaging your brand reputation.
+One snag in the chain, and you run the risk of losing precious minutes and money while damaging your brand reputation.

 **click to enlarge**

-Our procurement KPI report presents a balanced mix of metrics that will ensure your activities are fluent, cohesive, and compliant at all times.
+Our procurement KPI report presents a balanced mix of metrics to ensure your activities are consistently fluent, cohesive, and compliant.
 Designed to make your procurement analytics process as informative and streamlined as possible, this is a KPI reporting template that will enable you to fortify your supplier relationships, tighten up your cycle times, and avoid any unnecessary procurement issues.

 KPIs used: